Term 1, Week 6

 Playgroups and English Classes

 Our English classes run Thursdays 10-12pm.
-All are welcome to join though some level of English wpuld be beneficial.
+All are welcome to join though some level of English would be beneficial.
 We have child-minding available (in the same room) for children below school age.

 Yours in Love, Peace, and Learning